vidhi-chugh/vidhi-am/index.md

 ## About
 She is an award-winning AI/ML innovation leader and a leading expert in data governance with a vision to build the trustworthy AI solutions.
-She has also received the honour of "Global Women Achievers 2022" by Wordl Women Leadership Congress.
+She has also received the honour of "Global Women Achievers 2022" by World Women Leadership Congress.

 She works at the intersection of data science, product and research teams to deliver business value and insights at Walmart Global Tech India.
 She carries over a decade of experience enabling data-driven solutions spanned across a wide spectrum of domains including digital advertising, risk analytics, e-commerce, travel, and supply chain.
 She has worked in various roles from telecom engineering to building novel AI solutions and establishing data as a culture